andrew-gil/andrew-neovim-config/README.md

 ## Dependencies:
 brew install ripgrep
-npm install --global typescript-language-server prettier some-sass-language-server
+brew install lua-language-server (optional, only if need lua) npm install --global typescript-language-server prettier some-sass-language-server @angular/language-server

 ## Set Up:
 Clone repository and replace your current `nvim` folder with this one